Waikato/weka-blog/posts/2018-06-22-wekakotlin/index.rst

         return Filter.useFilter(this, filter)
     }

-The above defined function *extends* the Weka :code:`Instances` class.
-Therefore, the function acts as being part of the :code:`Instances` class and :code:`this` refers to the receiving :code:`Instances` object.
-The parameter :code:`body` is an extension function on the Filter subclass :code:`T` and can thus be called on the :code:`filter` object in the first line.
+The above defined function *extends* the Weka `Instances` class.
+Therefore, the function acts as being part of the `Instances` class and `this` refers to the receiving `Instances` object.
+The parameter `body` is an extension function on the Filter subclass `T` and can thus be called on the `filter` object in the first line.

 ==========================
 Generating Train/Test Sets